xjtju/PinT/README.md

 - **Driver**: the driver of the PinT process. it implements the Parareal algorithm, and controls the execution flow of the program, especially the time parallel flow.
 The core function of the Driver is evolve(), it provides the template of Parareal algorithm, and drives the problem-specific coarse/fine solvers to evolve along the time slices within the whole time domain.
 - **Solver**: the abstract interface of all solvers for the framework, its most imporant sub class is linear solver based on [PBiCGStab](https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method).

-- Output : outputs the grid variables for debugging, only ASCII format is supported for small runnings
+- Output : outputs the grid variables for debugging, ASCII format is supported for small runnings.
+HDF5 output is now supported for dumping out large data, but not well tuned, and only for local grid, you have to collect all the .h5 files and combine them manually.
-- Monitor: a simple wrapper of PMLib for easily open or close the profiling function
+- Monitor: a simple wrapper of PMLib for easily open or close the profiling function.

 ## DEMO